joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 More information on using `rand` [here](http://www.cplusplus.com/reference/cstdlib/rand/).

 ##### Seed Number (for Randomization)
-Because a randomly-generated number is time-dependent (that is, it generates its seed value by time to be truly random), use `srand` (under `cstdlib`) to re-initialize the random number seed.
-Also, for the fact that it is time-dependent, we must include the header file `ctime`.
+Note that in the title before this topic I used the prefix "psuedo-" (meaning "fake").
+That's because there's a specific formula used to create the `rand` value.
+By calling `srand`, we can (re-)initialize the number generator each time we run a program.

+To call `srand` we use the `cstdlib` library/header, and to use the `time` function (typically required with `srand`) we include the library/header `ctime`.

 __NOTE:__ If you don't call `srand` before creating a randomized value, you'll receive the same number after each program call.